gmedia/erp/resources/js/components/departments/README.md

 ## Components

-Since departments use the shared `SimpleEntityCrudPage` factory function, this directory is primarily for future extensibility.
+Since departments use the shared `createEntityCrudPage` factory function, this directory is primarily for future extensibility.
 The actual components are provided by the common components:

 - `SimpleEntityForm` from `@/components/common/EntityForm`
 - `GenericDataTable` from `@/components/common/GenericDataTable`